-The White Mountains region of New Hampshire also offers a lot to do and has been a tourist destination for years.
-The area features picturesque views of mountains and forest everywhere you go and Mount Washington is the most rugged mountain in New England.
-It’s also easy to get to from the Boston metro area, making it a desirable place for a second home.
-The White Mountains region offers an abundance of hiking trails, mountains to ski on, water to swim in and kid-friendly parks to visit.
+The White Mountains region of New Hampshire also offers a lot to do and has been a popular tourist destination for years.
+The area features dramatic views of mountains and natural forests everywhere you go.
+Mount Washington is the most rugged mountain in New England.
+Furthermore, it’s also easy to get to the White Mountains from the Boston metro area, making it a desirable place for a second home.
+The region offers an abundance of hiking trails, multiple ski areas, waterways for swimming, and kid-friendly parks to visit.

 Beautiful White Mountains timber frame ski home!
 The timber frame features spectacular views of the mountains nearby.

 We have many exciting projects coming up in New Hampshire.
 Are you interested in building a second home in New Hampshire?
 Call us at 800.636.0993 to schedule a visit to our facilities.